 Generally speaking, the more features the better, so long as it is not at the expense of quality.
 Quality matters, quality always matters in tools you use every day.
 You’ll soon grow tired of iffy green lighting and a foggy reflection.

-Do you like the look of the mirror itself?
+Do you like the shape and style of the mirror itself?
 Does it add to the atmosphere of your vanity?
 After all, you’re putting on makeup to look and feel good, and this starts before you reach for the Revlon.

 If you’re on a budget, the best compromise is to choose a smaller but well-made mirror.
 But seriously, you’re only going to buy a couple of makeup mirrors in your entire life, so it makes sense to treat yourself!

 Vanity mirror – applied to any mirror used mainly for checking appearance.
 Can be any size, but most often small.
-E.g. in a car sun-visor
+E.g. in a car sun-visor, or makeup compact.